apache/kvrocks/README.md

 ## Cluster

-Kvrocks implements a proxyless centralized cluster solution but its accessing method is completely compatible with redis cluster client.
-You can use redis cluster SDKs acces kvrocks cluster.
+Kvrocks implements a proxyless centralized cluster solution but its accessing method is completely compatible with the Redis cluster client.
+You can use Redis cluster SDKs to access the kvrocks cluster.
 More details, please see: [Kvrocks Cluster Introduction](https://github.com/KvrocksLabs/kvrocks/wiki/Kvrocks-Cluster-Introduction)

 ## DOCs